NSLS2/xsecurelock/README-NSLS2.md

 Using the configure options `--enable-banner` and `--with-banner-filename` a logon banner can be included at the unlock prompt.
-The color of that banner can be set using the environmental variable `XSECURELOCK_AUTH_BANNER_COLOR` to make it more (or less) prominant.
+The color of that banner can be set using the environmental variable `XSECURELOCK_AUTH_BANNER_COLOR` to make it more (or less) prominent.
 Alternatively the environmental variable `XSECURELOCK_BANNER_FILENAME` can be used to override this.

 ## Wallpaper